Jahnavi5989/Attendance_Tracking/README.md

 - install requirements by using

         pip install -r requirements.txt
-- Just run login.py file in any ide that supports python environment like VScode or pycharm etc which is the main file of the project follow how to this app section for further instructions
+- Just run login.py file in any ide that supports python environment like VScode or pycharm etc which is the main file of the project follow how to use this app       section for further instructions

 ## How to use this app?